Job Hopping - Is It the Right Choice for You?

 • Relocation - wandering souls sometimes can’t simply stay in the same place for more than 2 years.
 They feel the need to be constantly on the move, and if they are not lucky enough to be able to execute their role remotely, what comes hand in hand with frequent travels is the necessity to change companies.

-• Personal development - people change.
-This is unavoidable.
-While a year ago, one might have been satisfied with working for a growing start-up and being a part of a small team, they might now feel the desire to contribute to something larger - a bigger enterprise offering more opportunities for development.
-Or the other way round: someone could have been fine with being just an element in the well-oiled machine of a global company, but are now tired of being a number and longing for a sense of belonging.
+Or the other way round: someone could have been fine with being just an element in the well-oiled machine of a global company, but is now tired of being a number and longing for a sense of belonging.
 The perfect balance between those two extremes is not easy to find, so it can sometimes take years of trying out new positions in various companies for us to choose the career that suits us best

 The graphic below represents the five things job seekers list as the most significant while looking for a job, according to a doctoral study by Deborah L. Rivers from Walden University.